pgrange/resume/resume-en.md

 * shared cryptography service — *Hardware Security Module as a Service*
 * e-commerce website — client annual income over 150 M€

-> debian, ha-proxy, varnish, apache, tomcat, hybris, mysql, oracle\
+> debian, ha-proxy, varnish,
-> continuous deliver, automation of security patches,
+> automation of security patches,
 > ncipher Hardware Security Modules

 In charge of building a mobile NFC payment platform.
 Responsible for its quality of service and security.